 This unified view empowers agents to:

-In short, achieving omnichannel maturity enables a more efficient and customer-centric approach to support, ultimately leading to a more positive experience for both customers and the support team.
+In short, achieving omnichannel maturity enables a more efficient, customer-centric support approach, ultimately leading to a more positive experience for both customers and the support team.

 CONCLUSION